Course Outline

 Details of early feedback on progress

 The provision of early feedback will occur via weekly recap sessions in the workshops.
-In addition, during the workshops students will be provided with exemplars related to each of their assessment items.
+In addition, an opportunity for formative feedback on task 3 (reflective practice) will be offered.

 Assessment tasks